 in the “tutorial_06_connect_BLE_Android” folder.

-In the next tutorial I'll show you how to connect a DC motor to Arduino Nano microcontroller using a H-Bridge and how to control it remotely (RC) from an Android device.
+In the next tutorial, I’ll show you how to connect a DC motor to an Arduino Nano microcontroller using an H-Bridge and how to control it remotely (RC) from an Android device.